Homepage of Laura Smithies

 I came to Kent State University in 1997, after I received my Ph.D. at the University of Utah, under the direction of Joseph L. Taylor.
 In my dissertation and early post-doctoral research, I used various tools from functional analysis to study geometric representations of Lie group representations.
 Other early research interests at KSU involved applications of functional analysis to perturbation theory and approximation theory.
 My current research interests are applications of functional analysis to numerical methods in linear algebra.

-Fall 2007 Teaching Schedule
+Spring 2020 Teaching Schedule

 from the Homepage of Laura Smithies